-India is a developing nation in the lower half of the world's economies.
+India is a developing nation classified as lower middle income.
 Located in southern Asia (between the Arabian Sea and the Bay of Bengal), the climate is extremely diverse with classifications that range from humid equatorial (no dry season) to subtropical dry winter.

 See also: Library article for Yellow Fever